 I have an entire blog post on how to keep memories in your Bullet Journal, so be sure to check it out if you want to learn more.

-This is definitely one of the most useful pages in my Bullet Journal.
+Brain dump is definitely one of the most useful pages in my Bullet Journal.

 This is a super easy page where you dump all your tasks, to-dos, and anything else that might burden your mind.
-Just start writing everything that comes to your mind and don’t stop until it’s all done.
+Just start writing everything that comes to your mind, and don’t stop until it’s all done.

 I always go extremely minimalistic with this one, since it’s more about filling it out with the content.
 It’s also not something I do every month, but whenever I feel overwhelmed or lost in all the things happening.